Djimi02/EventApp/README.md

 <img src="https://github.com/Djimi02/EventApp/blob/main/photos/UserProfilePage.jpg"  width=40% height=40%>

-### If you go to Homepage -> Create Event, you will se the event creationg form, which consist of:
+### If you go to Homepage -> Create Event, you will see the event creationg form, which consist of:
 * #### Event name
 * #### Event description
 * #### Event location - click on the field to select the location from the map